Globalization has caught up with the footwear industry, and offshore manufacturing has risen in popularity over the last few decades.

 The Richland factory was the first in the U.S. to manufacture western boots with a safety toe.
 When computerized stitching machines hit the shoe market, Double-H expanded its line to dress western boots.

-Today, Double-H’s casual and fashion lines are produced overseas, but the majority of its work and dress western boots are manufactured at a production facility in Martinsburg, Pennsylvania.
+Today, Double-H’s casual and fashion lines are produced overseas, but most of its work and dress western boots are manufactured at a production facility in Martinsburg, Pennsylvania.

 25. Earth Runners: Connecting with Nature Through Minimalist Sandals

 Earth Runners is an outdoor minimalist sandal company founded by Mike Dally in 2012.
-It has a factory in the San Francisco Bay Area that uses the highest quality eco-friendly materials.
+Its factory in the San Francisco Bay Area uses the highest-quality eco-friendly materials.

 Inspired by the Tarahumara Native American Indians of Northwestern Mexico, Earth Runners prides itself on making minimalist sandals that offer the closest thing to going barefoot.